-We acquired a lovely piece of land adjacent to Silverback Lodge in Bwindi and are raising funds to build a greatly expanded gorilla clinic, as well as a visitor education center that go even further in connecting visitors to this amazing rural community.
-With funding from Tusk and individual donors, construction of a permanent Health and Gorilla Conservation Center in Bwindi began in April 2014.
+We acquired a lovely piece of land adjacent to Silverback Lodge in Bwindi and are raising funds to build a greatly expanded gorilla clinic, as well as, a community education center that will go even further in connecting visitors to this amazing World Heritage Site.

 Sustainable design features of the Health and Gorilla Conservation Centre

 To donate, click button below